micro-manager/micro-manager.github.io/_pages/SequenceTester.md

 move but not waiting for the stage device before acquiring an image.

-(Note that such bugs are often hard to find when testing with real hardware or DemoCamera, because not all devices become busy on every action begin initiated---and even if they did, it's not always obvious from the resulting images that the action had not fully completed: for example, failure to wait for focus movement to finish during a Z stack may not always be obvious in the
+(Note that such bugs are often hard to find when testing with real hardware or DemoCamera, because not all devices become busy on every action being initiated---and even if they did, it's not always obvious from the resulting images that the action had not fully completed: for example, failure to wait for focus movement to finish during a Z stack may not always be obvious in the